-This reporting package contains data to assist you in complying with the requirements of Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, an amendment of GASB Statement No. 27, for fiscal year 2022.
+This reporting package contains data to assist you in complying with the requirements of Governmental Accounting Standards Board (GASB) Statement No. 68, Accounting and Financial Reporting for Pensions, an amendment of GASB Statement No. 27, for your city's fiscal year 2023.
 As a TMRS participating city, you should comply with provisions for an agent multiple-employer defined benefit pension plan.

-The TMRS website provides additional information related to GASB pension standards at tmrs.com / For Cities / Actuarial & Accounting / GASB Compliance.
+The TMRS website provides additional information related to GASB pension standards at tmrs.com / For Cities / GASB Compliance.